battlecode/battlecode-server-2017/specs.md

 ### Layout

 Map coordinates are represented similarly to the pixels on a computer screen: x-coordinates increase moving to the right (East), and y-coordinates increase moving down (South).
-The top left corner of the map is guarenteed this year to be coordinate (0,0)
+The top left corner of the map is guaranteed this year to be coordinate (0,0)

 ### Map Files